selkovjr/annotate-platypus-vcf/discussion.md

    inference and extensive database support.
 ExAC has it all and is a fast responder.

-   The most adverse predicted effect is annotated with the INFO tag `VEP`:
+   The most adverse predicted effect is annotated with a Sequence Ontology term in the INFO tag `VEP`:
    ```
    VEP=splice_region_variant;
    ```